EddieKallander/UC3BPR20_20245_Report-Eddie-Kallander-/README.md

 This repository functions the submission of the artefact requirement.
-As a part of the artefact developed by the author you will find, developted script for data transformation, relevant customized calculated fields used for aggregation
+This includes the pyhton script developed by the author, additionally there are relevant customized calculated fields used for aggregation.

-Each respective folder includes a description of usage
+Each respective folder includes a description of usage.